Header Image 1

 Key Stage 3

-Harnessing the enthusiasm for reading and writing students develop at primary school, our curriculum gives students the opportunity to:
+Harnessing the enthusiasm for reading and writing students develop at primary school, our rigorous, diverse and enjoyable curriculum focuses on gives students the opportunity to:

-• Explore writing from across culture, time and context through a wide range of fiction and nonfiction texts
+• Explore other cultures, times and topical issues through a wide range of fiction and nonfiction texts

 • Develop their critical vocabulary, encouraging them to see texts as a product of a moment in time or a need to express issues the writer feels passionately about.

-• Establish a clear and authentic way of expressing themselves across different genres of speech and writing
+• Esttablish a clear and authentic way of expressing themselves across different genres of speech and writing

-Each year at Key Stage 3 builds on the last in terms of its structure, developing and refining familiar skills implemented further down the school.
+Each Key Stage 3 year mirrors the last in terms of its structure, building on familiar skills implemented further down the school.
 These processes are interleaved throughout each year to ensure students encounter them in a range of settings (looking at pre-1900 nonfiction with a Dickens novel, or doing creative writing alongside the study of a class reader, for instance).

 Key Stage 4

-At Key Stage 4, our GCSE students grapple with texts from across the English Literary canon and hone their skills both as a writer and speaker.
+At Key Stage 4, our GCSE students grapple with seminal texts from across the literary canon in English and hone their skills as a reader, writer and speaker.
 In particular, our curriculum affords students the opportunity to:

 • Engage with texts from a range of settings and time periods, including those that challenge the status quo